google/crosvm/docs/book/src/appendix/seccomp.md

 seccomp used by crosvm (`SECCOMP_SET_MODE_FILTER`) allows for a BPF program to be used.
 To generate the BPF programs, crosvm uses minijail's policy file format.
 A policy file is written for each device per architecture.
 Each device requires a unique set of syscalls to accomplish their function and each architecture has slightly different naming for similar syscalls.
-The Chrome OS docs have a useful
+The ChromeOS docs have a useful
 [listing of syscalls](https://chromium.googlesource.com/chromiumos/docs/+/master/constants/syscalls.md).